sj-piano/eth-contract-hello-world/README.md

 Leave the node running in this additional terminal.
 Log output will be displayed (the initial set of pre-loaded keypairs will be shown).
 Press Ctrl-C to stop the local node.
 Switch back to the original terminal and continue.

+Find the current balance of the address that will deploy the contract:
+`node scripts/get-balance.js --address-file input-data/local-hardhat-address.txt`

 See fee estimations for the different contract operations, including deployment:
 `node scripts/hello-world-estimate-fees.js`

-Find the current balance of the address that will deploy the contract:
-`node scripts/get-balance.js --address-file input-data/local-hardhat-address.txt`

 Deploy the HelloWorld contract:
-`task deploy-local`

-Note: If you would like to see log output during deployment, use the underlying script command:
 `node scripts/hello-world-deploy.js --log-level info`

 This will output an address.
 Copy this address into the `.env` file as `LOCAL_HARDHAT_DEPLOYED_CONTRACT_ADDRESS`.